marcossilvestrini/learning-lpic-2-202-450/Vagrant/HTTP/README.md

 ## About Project

-This project up a stack of Bind server for labs.
+This project up a stack of HTTP server for labs.

 ## Whats is?

-### Stack of Bind Servers

-#### Bind master

-Server bind for master(type master)

-#### Bind slave

-Server bind for slave (type slave)

-#### Bind forwarding

-Server bind for forwarding(type forward)

-#### Bind caching

-Server bind for caching(type hint)
+foo

 ### Vagrant

-I use vagrant for provision all bind server in this project.
+I use vagrant for provision all http server in this project.

 ### Shell

-I use vagrant shell provisioner for configure bind service and others tools of this stack
+I use vagrant shell provisioner for configure http service and others tools of this stack

 ### Git Actions (pipelines)

-I use git actions for create a pipeline for my test in bind stack
+I use git actions for create a pipeline for my test in http stack

 ### Slack API